Dog Friendly Hiking Trails in Virginia

 Ellanor C. Lawrence Park Ellanor C. Lawrence Park is a dog-friendly, 650-acre park in Centerville, VA.
 The park has approximately four miles of trails for hiking, bird watching, jogging and walking in upland and bottomland forest and along meadows, one trail of which forms a loop around a large pond.
 Trail maps are available at the Walney Visitor Center.
 Please note that dogs are not permitted inside buildings.
 See Details

 Thomas Jefferson's Monticello Thomas Jefferson's Monticello is a historic, pet-friendly attraction in Charlottesville, VA.
 For almost 100 years, Monticello has been maintained and kept open to the public by the Thomas Jefferson Foundation.
-Explore the grounds with your pooch, including Mulberry Row, the main street of the 5,000-acre Monticello plantation.
-Leashed dogs are welcome, as long as all mess is cleaned up after them.
+Explore the grounds and trails with your leashed pup, including Mulberry Row, the main street of the 5,000-acre Monticello plantation.
 See Details

 Island Nature Trail Island Nature Trail in Chincoteague, VA, has a short accessible paved loop for leashed dogs.
 Located on Hallie Whealton Smith Drive, this dog-friendly trail offers a scenic 0.7 mile route with benches allowing you to rest and admire your surroundings.
 Please note that pets are not allowed on the longer pine forest trail which is located on the north side of Hallie Whealton Smith Drive.
 Dogs cannot be left in a vehicle during your visit.
 See Details

-Grandview Nature Preserve Bring your dog with you as you walk this 2.5 mile trail to a beautiful sandy beach.
-Dogs permitted on-leash during the off-season.
+Grandview Nature Preserve and Factory Point Check out the pet-friendly Grandview Nature Preserve and Factory Point in Hampton, VA.
+This park offers 475 acres of salt marsh, tidal creeks and Chesapeake Bay beachfront.
+Bring your dog with you as you walk the 2.5-mile trail.
+Leashed pups are permitted during the off-season.
 Dogs are not permitted from May 15 to September 15.
 See Details

 Elizabeth River Trail (Atlantic City Spur) The Elizabeth River Trail (Atlantic City Spur) is one of 1600 rail-trails supported by Rails-to-Trails Conservancy, a nonprofit organization that is working to create a nationwide network of trails from former rail lines and connecting corridors.
 Previously an unused railroad corridor, this "rail-trail" is now a great place to walk Fido in Norfolk!
 The map below shows a parking area with convenient access to the Elizabeth River Trail (Atlantic City Spur).
 Rails-to-Trails Conservancy has generously provided map data for this trail to Bring Fido for informational purposes only.
 For more detailed trail information, please visit TrailLink.com.
 See Details

-Lake Accotink Trail Lake Accotink Trail is pet-friendly.
+Lake Accotink Trail Lake Accotink Trail in Springfield, VA is pet friendly.
 The trail on the north side of the lake, as well as the paved trail downstream from the lake, are part of the Gerry Connolly Cross County Trail which traverses Fairfax County.
 To protect the forest habitat, users should stay on established trails and avoid creating new ones.
 Dogs must be leashed and all mess cleaned up after them.
 See Details